masagrator/FPSLocker-Warehouse/FORMAT.md

 - `address` - always starts with one of the regions: `MAIN`, `HEAP`, or `ALIAS`.
 Next, we have offsets.
 If the offset is not the last one, it is treated as a pointer address.
 In provided second example we add `0x1A08F98` to `MAIN` address and this is the final address.
 - `value_type` - check "Supported types".
 - `value` - what value we will write into provided address.
 Remember that if `value_type` is set to any integer, don't use decimals.
 You may write a list of values into it that will be applied one after another.

+> type: evaluate_compare

+It's the same as `compare` with one big difference - it is used to write expressions in `value`.
+More about expressions at the bottom of file.

 > type: block<br>
 - `what` - supported commands: